-Our rapid growth may impact our corporate culture, operational infrastructure and management, and if we fail to effectively manage our continuing growth, then our business, results of operations and financial condition could be adversely affected.
+As we continue to expand geographically and otherwise, we may experience difficulties in maintaining our corporate culture, operational infrastructure and management, and our business, results of operations and financial condition could be adversely affected.

-We have experienced substantial growth in our business, including internationally through our acquisition of Voxbone in late 2020, which has placed and may continue to place significant demands on our corporate culture, operational infrastructure and management.
+We have experienced substantial expansion in our business, including internationally through our acquisition of Voxbone in late 2020.
 We believe that our corporate culture has been a critical component of our success.
 We have invested substantial time and resources in building our team and nurturing our culture.
-As we expand our business and grow internationally, we may find it difficult to maintain our corporate culture.
-Any failure to manage our anticipated growth and organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain personnel, and effectively focus on and pursue our corporate objectives.
+As we further expand our business and continue to grow internationally, we may find it difficult to maintain our corporate culture.
+Any failure to manage organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain personnel, and effectively focus on and pursue our corporate objectives.
 This, in turn, could adversely affect our business, results of operations and financial condition.

-In addition, as we have rapidly grown, our organizational structure has become more complex.
+In addition, our organizational structure has become more complex.
 In order to manage these increasing complexities, we will need to continue to scale and adapt the way in which we are organized, our operational, financial and management controls, and our reporting systems and procedures.
 The expansion of our systems and infrastructure will require us to commit substantial financial, operational and management resources before our revenue increases and without any assurances that our revenue will increase.

-This growth could strain our ability to maintain reliable service levels for our customers.
+This expansion could strain our ability to maintain reliable service levels for our customers.
 If we fail to achieve the necessary level of efficiency in our organization as we grow, then our business, results of operations and financial condition could be adversely affected.